russell-archer/StoreHelper/README.md

 Specifically, in building the app we'll cover:

-- How to create a **multi-platform** SwiftUI app that allows users to purchase a range of products, including:
+- How to create a SwiftUI app that allows users to purchase a range of products, including:

 	- **consumable** (VIP plant installation service: lasts for one day)
 	- **non-consumable** (cut flowers, potted plants, chocolates, etc.)